philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+7/13/2020 - Updated the Linux agent.
+Removed over 50 lines of code.
+Changed how SQL queries flow.
+AgentSQL class now takes care of opening and closing connections (__init__/__del__).
+I'll try to migrate these to the Windows agent next and then update the server which will be a bit different going to MySQL.

-5/12/2020 Still continuing to update code.
+5/12/2020 - Still continuing to update code.
 Made minor changes today.

-1/23/2020 Sorry for the lack of updates.
+1/23/2020 - Sorry for the lack of updates.
 I took a new job and moved across the country.
 I noticed I need to make some updates for Python 3.8 and probably put in a setting to allow the version to be a variable in the installs.
 I should have updates soon.
 Thanks

 10/25/2019 - I updated the linux server installer to install pymysql and rewrite the static path for the certificates.
 Unfortunately the demo site will be on hold for now due to Azure only allowing me to keep it live for 120 hours.
 I have a Visual Studio subscription so my account is limited.
 I may have to script somthing to run it for periods of less than 24 hours per day or consider other hosting.